Two Algorithms for Orthogonal Nonnegative Matrix Factorization with Application to Clustering: Introduction

 The paper is organized as follows.
 In Section~\ref{equiv}, we analyze the relationship between ONMF and clustering problems and show that it is closely related to spherical $k$-means.
 Based on this analysis, we develop an EM-like algorithm which features a rank-one NMF problem at its core.
+This also allows us to shed some light on the differences between $k$-means, spherical $k$-means and ONMF, which we illustrate on synthetic data sets.
 Section~\ref{npomf} introduces another algorithm to perform ONMF using an augmented Lagrangian and a projected gradient scheme, which enforce orthogonality at each step while obtaining nonnegativity at the limit.
-Finally, in Section~\ref{nr}, we experimentally show that our two new approaches perform competitively with standard ONMF algorithms on text datasets and on different image decomposition problems.
+Finally, in Section~\ref{nr}, we experimentally show that our two new approaches perform competitively with standard ONMF algorithms on text data sets and on different image decomposition problems. \\